 Design for Disassembly

-Design for disassembly is a concept that calls for the end-of-life options of how the product, components and materials can be deconstructed at the end of its useful life.
-The goal for Design for Disassembly in the fashion industry are to create a long-lasting fashion garments and products, create value for fashion consumers and eliminate waste with closed loops.
-We at ÀLA.HAUSSE aim to provide fashion lovers a thoughtful multi-functioned fashion ecosystem intentionally for value retention and meaningful next use.
+Design for Disassembly is a concept that considers the end-of-life options for how the product, its components and the materials can be deconstructed at the end of its useful life.
+The goal for Design for Disassembly in the fashion industry is to create long-lasting fashion garments and products.
+This creates value for fashion consumers and eliminates waste with closed loop systems.
+We at ÀLA.HAUSSE aim to provide fashion lovers a thoughtful multi-functioned fashion ecosystem, one that provides value retention and meaningful next use for #HAUSSEPEOPLE.

 Cost-per-wear is a concept that considers the value of an item in relation to how much one uses it.
-An example would be if a piece of clothing was worn twice, each wear will cost $100; and if worn four times, then each wear would be $50, and so on.
+For example, if a $200 piece of clothing was worn twice, each wear will cost $100; and if worn four times, then each wear would cost $50, and so on.
 Essentially, you add the purchased price and the additional maintenance costs together, then divide by the estimated/total number of times the item will be used.

-Think of items that a person could own less as static objects but more in terms of items that one can get use out of.
-Relating the concept to our brand ÀLA.HAUSSE, we believe that an understanding in cost-per-wear is a lesson in value.
-Which is why we have created a multi-functional and multi purposeful fashion ecosystem mobile application to encourage individuals and brands to rebuy, resell, reuse and upcycle one’s person clothing assets.
-Thus, reducing one’s personal cost-per-wear and helping our #HAUSSEPOEPLE to look at their fashion purchases in a whole new light.
+At ÀLA.HAUSSE, we believe that an understanding in cost-per-wear is a lesson in value.
+This is why we have created a multi-functional and multi-purposeful fashion ecosystem to encourage individuals and brands to rebuy, resell, reuse, and upcycle one’s clothing assets.
+Thus, we reduce one’s personal cost-per-wear and help our #HAUSSEPEOPLE look at their fashion purchases in a whole new light.

-The term lifetime extension is a concept of expanding one’s lifespan, lengthening the time over which a product continues to serve its originally and intended function.
-Adapting such concepts into ÀLA.HAUSSE’s fashion world, we are intended to increase each fashion product’s lifespan by creating a digital peer to peer marketplace to recycle fashion for a better use and a mutually beneficial relationship between fashion consumers and our environment.
+The term lifetime extension is a concept of expanding a product’s lifespan, lengthening the time over which it can continue to serve its original intended function.
+At ÀLA.HAUSSE’s fashion ecosystem, we intend to increase each fashion product’s lifespan by providing a digital peer-to-peer marketplace where fashion can be continually reused and recycled.
+Our platform encourages a mutually beneficial relationship between fashion consumers and the environment.

-Additive manufacturing is a synonym to 3D printing, implying from its name, additive manufacturing manufactures objects by adding material in layers.
+Additive manufacturing, aka 3D printing, manufactures objects by adding material in layers.
 Unlike the traditional manufacture method of removing material (which creates waste byproducts), additive manufacturing wastes less resources and materials.
-It has been increasingly used in the fashion industry because it gives fashion a wide range of possibilities during the creative and production process.
-Consequently, gives consumers a new mass-customization solution at low cost.
-Additive manufacturing runs in direct contrast to traditional means of manufacturing, which typically involve the reduction in waste during the manufacturing process.
-A new form of sustainable and environmentally friendly practice that allows brands and manufacturers to meet the social responsibility and sustainability objectives.
+It has been increasingly used in the fashion industry, because it gives fashion a wider range of possibilities during the creative and production process.
+Consequently, it also gives consumers a new mass-customization solution with lowered costs.
+Additive manufacturing is a new sustainable and environmentally friendly practice that allows brands and manufacturers to meet their social responsibilities and sustainability objectives.

-A supply chain sustainability- focused recycling system, recycling used products then designing and manufacturing it into the same type of product over and over, so as to circulate within society for as long as possible.
-We at ÀLA.HAUSSE have signed up for the same sustainability action plan!
-Via our mobile application, individuals and brands are encouraged to rebuy, resell, reuse.
-This includes recycling any personal unwanted fashion pieces back into the marketplace as well as making fashion products reusable with maximum usability and minimum waste generation throughout a product’s lifecycle.
+We, at ÀLA.HAUSSE, have signed up for the same sustainability action plan!
+Via our mobile application, individuals and brands are encouraged to rebuy, resell, and reuse.
+This includes recirculating unwanted fashion pieces back into the marketplace, as well as reusing secondhand fashion products to ensure maximum usability and minimum waste generation throughout a product’s lifecycle.

 Secondary Materials Marketplace